Committee: Standing committee

 A standing committee is a subunit of a political or deliberative body established in a permanent fashion to aid the parent assembly in accomplishing its duties, for example by meeting on a specific, permanent policy domain (e.g. defence, health, or trade and industry).
 A standing committee is granted its scope and powers over a particular area of business by the governing documents.
 Standing committees meet on a regular or irregular basis depending on their function, and retain any power or oversight originally given them until subsequent official actions of the governing body (through changes to law or by-laws) disbands the committee.

 Legislatures

 Most governmental legislative committees are standing committees.
-The phrase is used in the legislatures of the following countries:
+This phrase is used in the legislatures of the following countries: